ColumPaget/sommelier/README.md

 SYNOPSIS
 =========

 Sommelier is an installer program that downloads and installs packages/programs that run under an emulator.
 As the name implies, the current target emulator is wine, though sommelier can also install some dosbox applications.
 Sommelier downloads an application and any dependancies (MFC, VB6) that it may have.
-Downloads are check against an expected sha256 sum.
+Downloads are checked against an expected sha256 sum.
 Each application is installed in it's own directory-structure (AKA 'wine-bottle') under ~/.sommelier.
 Sommelier creates a .desktop file for each application in ~/.local/share/applications.
 If needed, registry entries are changed within the wine-bottle (e.g. some applications may need to be run in virtual-desktop mode, or may need to disallow window managing by the system window-manager.
 The wine-bottle approach allows registry changes to be made independantly for each application).
 The .desktop file is used to run the application by the 'sommelier run' command.

 LICENSE
 =======